 I’ve recently discovered Twitter’s really cool resource tool called “Moments” and I love it!
-I think it’s a useful tool when it comes to helping Amazon authors promote their books.
+I think it’s a useful tool when it comes to helping bloggers and writers promote their articles, PLUS helping Amazon authors promote their books.
 If you take a moment (no pun intended) to learn about this resource, I know that you’ll want to start creating your own Twitter Moments.
-When you do, be sure to Follow Me on Twitter and share them with my followers, using #LuvMyMoments so I can find them easily.
+When you do, be sure to Follow Me on Twitter so I can share them with my followers.

 WHAT IS A TWITTER MOMENT?

 Simply put, a Twitter Moment is an organized compilation of tweets that

 2) You have re-tweeted from other people AND/OR